 Just as many Americans tend to cook many different Christmas cookies, those who celebrate Nowruz will often cook a few different Persian cookies.
-Many, like these walnut cookies are pretty simple using nuts or other non-wheat flours (eg chickpea, rice), eggs, sugar and a spice or two.
+Many, like these walnut cookies are pretty simple using nuts or other non-wheat flours (like Persian rice cookies, and others with chickpea), eggs, sugar and a spice or two.

 Separately, you whisk together the sugar, egg yolks and vanilla then add the ground walnuts.
-Scoop the mixture in teaspoonfuls onto a baking sheet then top with chunks of walnut.
+Scoop the mixture in heaped teaspoonfuls onto a baking sheet then top with chunks of walnut.
 Bake then let them cool before diving in.
-See this video to walk you through it:

-These Persian walnut cookies are easy to make and such a delicious mix of nuttiness, a dry outside and slightly chewy middle.
+These Persian walnut cookies are easy to make and such a delicious mix of sweet nuttiness, a dry outside and slightly chewy middle.
 A wonderful treat for any occasion.

-- 1 cup/130g walnut pieces
+- 1 cup walnut pieces

 - 2 egg yolks

-- 3tbsp/40g sugar
+- 3 tablespoon sugar

 - a few walnut pieces to top